Greenlionzz/mybook/README.md

 2. Enter your **Koofr Username** and **App Password**.
 3. Enter your **Cloudflare Worker URL** (e.g., `https://your-worker.workers.dev`).
 4. Hit **Refresh Library** on the Home or Collections tab.

----

-## Note
-* some buttons, options are just placeholders. i am not a developer, rather i am an mbbs student, i made it with help of gemini on my tablet, i needed an app which can play audiobooks from cloud gdrive and koofr, but i cant find any good app, i cloned audiobookshelf ui, the app name is still audiobookshelf :).
-Gemini hallucinated, cant change the app name.I cant manage to connect gdrive directly, so i connected gdrive with koofr instead.
-It needs more improvement, if anyone can help, would be very helpful.